 G-H = C-D+1.5 inch

-Mark these measure on folded piece of fabric which is again folded by the center.
-When you cut it out you will get 4 pieces like the picture below
+Mark these measures on a folded piece of fabric which is folded again by the center.
+When you cut it out, you will get 4 pieces, like in the picture below.

-Cut out the ruffles – 3 pieces each for front and back
+Cut out the ruffles – 3 pieces each for the front and back

-The long edge of the 2nd ruffle (S-R) should be 1.5 times the top edge of the Second skirt piece (E-F).The width of the 2nd ruffle is 5 inch
+The long edge of the 2nd ruffle (S-R) should be 1.5 times the top edge of the Second skirt piece (E-F).The width of the 2nd ruffle is 5 inches.

-The long edge of the 3rd ruffle (P-Q) should be 1.5 times the bottom edge of the Second skirt piece (G-H).The width of the 3rd ruffle is 7 inch
+The long edge of the 3rd ruffle (P-Q) should be 1.5 times the bottom edge of the Second skirt piece (G-H).The width of the 3rd ruffle is 7 inches.

 Stitch a straight line 1/2 inch from one edge of the ruffle piece.
 Do so for all the ruffle piece .
 This is for making the fringes.